 Some choose to employ a porter-guide, a single individual who performs the dual duties of guiding and light lifting.
 This is a wonderful choice for budget-conscious single visitors and costs roughly USD 30 to USD 35 per day.

-After the trek in Nepal, it is customary to tip.
-Generally speaking, if you are happy with the guide and porter's service, you should split 10% to 15% of the overall fee, or about $100 USD.
-Tipping in local money and expressing gratitude are always appreciated.
+After the trek in Nepal, if you are happy with the guide and porter's service, you should split 10% to 15% of the overall fee, or about $100 USD.
+Tipping and expressing gratitude to the local trekking staff are always appreciated.

 Hiring Independently vs.Through an Agency